Professor, Department of Psychology

 Megan graduated from the Fordham College at Lincoln Center in 2019 with a B.S. in Psychology, and later received a M.A in Psychological Sciences from the Catholic University of America in 2023.
 Her primary research interests include toddler aggression and parent-child relationships, specifically how certain parenting practices and styles influence children’s development.

 Clarissa received her B.A. in Psychology from New York University in 2022 and minored in Child and Adolescent Mental Health Studies (CAMS).
-Her research interests primarily surround parent-child conflict and the relationship between caregiver emotion regulation and childhood maladaptive behaviors.
+Her research interests primarily surround early childhood prosocial behavior development and the relationship between parent and child emotional regulation.
 She is currently a doctoral student in the Clinical PhD program, Child Track.

 Serah received her B.A. in Psychology from Binghamton University and is currently a doctoral student in the Clinical Psychology Ph.D. program at St. John’s University.
 Her research interests focus on toddler aggression and parenting outcomes.